Reintroducing Straight-Through Estimators as Principled Methods for Stochastic Binary Networks: Introduction

 Neural networks with binary weights and activations have much lower computation costs and memory consumption than their real-valued counterparts~\citep{Horowitz-14,Esser-16,rastegari2016xnor}.
 They are therefore very attractive for applications in mobile devices, robotics and other resource-limited settings, in particular for solving vision and speech recognition problems~\citep{Bulat_2017_ICCV,Xiang-17}.

-The state of the art in training deep binary networks is established with methods using the empirical straight-through gradient estimation approach.
-Typically, the $\sign$ function is used to represent binary activations.
-This poses an immediate problem as the derivative of a step function like $\sign$ is zero almost everywhere and is not useful for training with backpropagation.
-The {\em empirical straight-through} approach consists in using the $\sign$ function on the forward pass and the derivative of some other {\em proxy} function on the backward pass.
-One popular solution is to use {\em identity} proxy, \ie completely bypass $\sign$ on the backward pass \citep{Krizhevsky-11,bengio2013estimating,courbariaux2015binaryconnect,zhou2016dorefa}, hence the name {straight-through}.
-Other proxy functions applied include $\tanh$~\citep{HintonST,Raiko-14}, clipped identity \citep{hubara2016binarized,Lin-17,rastegari2016xnor,alizadeh2018a}, or piece-wise quadratic $\approxsign$~\citep{Esser-16,liu2018bi}, illustrated in~\cref{fig:sign}.
-These proxies can be used with deterministic or stochastic binarization~\citep{courbariaux2015binaryconnect,hubara2016binarized,Krizhevsky-11}.
+The seminal works that showed feasibility of training networks with binary weights~\cite{courbariaux2015binaryconnect} and binary weights and activations~\cite{hubara2016binarized} used the empirical straight-through gradient estimation approach.
+In this approach the derivative of a step function like $\sign$, which is zero, is substituted with the derivative of some other function, hereafter called a {\em proxy} function, on the backward pass.
+One possible choice is to use {\em identity} proxy, \ie, to completely bypass $\sign$ on the backward pass, hence the name {\em straight-through}~\citep{bengio2013estimating}.
+This ad-hoc solution appears to work surprisingly well and the later mainstream research on binary neural networks heavily relies on it \citep{zhou2016dorefa,rastegari2016xnor,alizadeh2018a,Esser-16,liu2018bi,Bethge-19,Tang2017HowTT,bulat2019improved,Martinez20,bulat2021}.

+The {\em de-facto standard} straight-through approach in the above mentioned works is to use deterministic binarization and the clipped identity proxy as proposed by~\citet{hubara2016binarized}.
+However, other proxy functions were experimentally tried, including $\tanh$ and piece-wise quadratic $\approxsign$~\citep{Esser-16,liu2018bi}, illustrated in~\cref{fig:sign}.
 This gives rise to a diversity of empirical ST methods, where various choices are studied purely experimentally~\citep{alizadeh2018a,Bethge-19,Tang2017HowTT}.

-Since binary weights can be also represented as a $\sign$ mapping of some real-valued {\em latent weights}, the same type of methods was adopted to handle optimization over binary weights~\citep{shayer2017learning,courbariaux2015binaryconnect,hubara2016binarized}.
-However, often a different proxy is used for the weights along with clipping or not clipping latent weights to the interval $[-1,1]$, generating additional unclear choices.
-With such obscurity of the concept of latent weights, \citet{helwegen2019latent} argues that ``latent weights do not exist'' meaning that discrete optimization over binary weights needs to be considered and proposes an equally unjustified alternative scheme.
+Since binary weights can be also represented as a $\sign$ mapping of some real-valued {\em latent weights}, the same type of methods is applied to weights.
+However, often a different proxy is used for the weights, producing additional unclear choices.
+The dynamics and interpretation of latent weights are also studied purely empirically~\cite{sun2021}.
+With such obscurity of latent weights, \citet{helwegen2019latent} argues that ``latent weights do not exist'' meaning that discrete optimization over binary weights needs to be considered.
+The existing partial justifications of deterministic straight-through approaches are limited to one-layer networks with Gaussian data~\cite{yin2019understanding} or binarization of weights only~\cite{ajanthan2019mirror} and do not lead to practical recommendations.